-It’s not surprising that the average age of a first time buyer in the UK has risen to 31 years is it?
 But, don’t worry!
-We have put together this handy guide to first time deposits to answer all the questions you might have.
+We have put together this handy guide to first time buyer deposits to answer all the questions you might have.
 Our first time buyer deposits guide will cover everything from how to save for a deposit to how much first time buyers should aim to save.

 In fact, in the wake of the Covid-19 pandemic, more mortgage lenders are asking for a deposit of at least 15%.
-This is largely because they are more concerned about the current economic uncertainty which is causing house prices to fall.
 Unfortunately, this makes it much more difficult for first time buyers to save for a deposit on a house.

 Saving for a deposit can feel like a daunting task, especially for first time buyers.
 Yet, there are lots of tips and tricks that you can use to speed up the deposit – saving process and get to your goal of buying a house quicker.

 Here are a some tips for saving for a deposit: